2025 International Championship: Round one (qualifiers)

 Gary Wilson made the sixth maximum break of his career in the final frame of his 6–3 victory over Artemijs Žižins, having made a 133 break earlier in the match.
 It was the 11th maximum of the season and the 228th in professional snooker history.
 Mark Allen, recent winner of the 2025 English Open, trailed the world number 84 Mitchell Mann 2–4.
 Allen made breaks of 85 and 82 as he tied the scores at 4–4, but Mann, who had reached the quarter-finals of the previous week's 2025 British Open, won the next two frames to secure a 6–4 victory.
 Sam Craigie made a century of 128 as he beat Joe O'Connor 6–1, but he later withdrew from the tournament.
 Liam Highfield trailed Jackson Page 1–3 but recovered to win the match in a deciding frame.
 Michał Szubarczyk, aged 14, the youngest ever professional player, defeated Ishpreet Singh Chadha 6–4.
 Shaun Murphy, recent winner of the 2025 British Open, made a century of 120 in his 6–1 win over Yao Pengcheng, while Stephen Maguire came from 2–4 behind to beat Kreishh Gurbaxani in a deciding frame.
 Ali Carter whitewashed Liam Graham but subsequently withdrew from the main stage.
 Michael Holt beat Reanne Evans 6–2, and Aaron Hill advanced with a 6–1 win over fellow Cork player Leone Crowley.

 In the held-over qualifiers played in Nanjing, O'Sullivan trailed Allan Taylor 1–3 and 2–4 but then made three consecutive centuries of 100, 119, and 129 to take the lead at 5–4.
 Taylor forced a decider, but O'Sullivan secured victory with his fourth century of the match, a 128.
 "I'm enjoying playing more than I have done for maybe over a decade," he said afterwards.
 "When I click into gear, that raises the temperature in there a little bit."
-By reaching the final of the previous ranking event, the 2025 Northern Ireland Open, the world number one Judd Trump had advanced beyond the last 16 of a ranking tournament for the first time that season.
+The world number one Judd Trump had advanced beyond the last 16 of a ranking tournament for the first time that season by reaching the final of the 2025 Northern Ireland Open.
 He was tied at 4–4 with Dylan Emery but then won two consecutive frames for a 6–4 victory.
 Bai Yulu, the reigning World Women's Champion, made a of 145 in her pre-qualifying match against 14-year-old amateur wildcard player Wang Xinzhong, setting a new record for the highest break by a female player in professional competition.
 The record had previously been held by Ng On-yee, who made a 137 break at the 2025 English Open.
-Wang defeated Bai in a deciding frame; later that day, he reached the last 64 with a 6–1 win over Robbie Williams.
+Wang defeated Bai in a deciding frame and reached the last 64 later that day with a 6–1 win over Robbie Williams.
 Zhao Xintong, the reigning World Champion, made a 135 break in his 6–1 win over Oliver Brown.
 Thepchaiya Un-Nooh whitewashed Xu Jiarui, while the defending champion Ding Junhui made four century breaks as he whitewashed David Grace.